 Travel & Teach - Ecuador

-So if Ecuador is on your horizon you will find a welcoming country with a wealth of teaching opportunities.
 As with many countries in the region you’ll find a preference for American English, although this should not deter teachers from other countries in their search for employment.
-The key requirements are often native speaker ability and simply being there.
-A degree and online TEFL qualification will enhance your prospects, as will any business qualifications or experience, as the commercial sector generates much of the better paid EFL work.
+The key requirements are often native speaker ability, a TESOL certitificate and simply being in place.
+A degree will enhance your prospects, as will any business qualifications or experience, as the commercial sector generates much of the better paid EFL work.

 British Council: http://www.britishcouncil.org/